akxo/Where-To-Eat-Greenwich/README.md

 # Where-To-Eat-Greenwich

-Local restaurant finder application
+local restaurant finder application

-Published to the App Store August 2017
+published to the app store august 2017

-Available for iPhone
+available for iphone